 The reason for that is that they are using wrist-based sensors (some uses accelerometer), which means that they count your steps by counting your hand movements.

-In opposite to the simple pedometers that track your steps by recognizing your body’s tilt movement and are most accurate while wearing on the waist.
+In contrast to the simple pedometers that track your steps by recognizing your body’s tilt movement and are most accurate while wearing on the waist.

 If you want a simple pedometer or a clip-on device that is cheap and can track steps accurately then you should also check out my article on the best clip-on fitness trackers.